 This easy homemade salmon dog treat recipe is about as simple (and smelly!) as they get.
 These “stinky pinky” salmon dog treats are super simple to make and doggone delicious!
 Delicious stinky fish treats are irresistible to our boys.
 Here’s the recipe plus details on how we make our mini circle training treats.

 Yum!
 Our dogs love fish treats in all forms.
 To them, the strong smell is simply irresistible.
-For human bakers, you might like to do your stinky treat baking on a day when you can open a window or two.
-Hehehe… As a helpful tip for coffee drinkers, you can pop some spend grounds on the baking tray and put it back into the oven when your done to help clear the air.
-Once cool, they’re still good-to go for normal disposal, including your worm farm or compost if you like using coffee grounds in the garden.
+For their humans, not so much.
+You might like to do your stinky treat baking on a day when you can open a window or two.
+Hehehe… As a helpful tip for coffee drinkers, you can pop some spent coffee grounds on the baking tray and put it back into the oven when you’re done to help clear the air.
+Once cool, the coffee grounds are still good-to go for normal disposal, including your worm farm or compost if you like using coffee grounds in the garden.

 Making Mini Dog Training Treats with Plunger Cutters

-Cutting tiny treats used to be an absolute pain to the point of being prohibitive until I discovered the secret superpower of my little plunger cutters.
+Cutting tiny treats used to be a pain until I discovered the secret superpower of my little plunger cutters.
 Now I can quickly and easily make lots of tiny biscuits.
-As a bonus, the small circle shape holds up well even in pocket treat bags or my running wristlet.
+As a bonus, the small circle shape holds up well in pocket treat bags or my running wristlet.
 Using a nice solid biscuit dough helps, and preferable something smelly and delicious, of course!
-The treat bags pictured in this post are homemade drawstring bags, and in the years since I’ve made new pocket dog treat bags with waterproof liners.
+The treat bags pictured here are homemade drawstring bags, and In the years since I’ve made new pocket dog treat bags with waterproof liners.
 Handy for wet walkies in our New Zealand weather.

-You can buy similar plunger cookie/fondant cutters from baking supply stores, in the baking and cake decoration section of large craft stores, on from an online retailer.
+You can buy similar plunger cookie/fondant cutters from baking supply stores, in the baking and cake decoration section of large stores, on from an online retailer.
 They’re usually inexpensive and may be individual or part of a set.
 Shop around for a size you like at a good price.
 Check out the plunger cutters on Amazon (affiliate link) for product examples and ideas.
+Looking for other sneaky dog treat baking shortcuts and tricks?
 See our simple shortcuts for making baked dog treats in any size for more ideas.

 Pepping Up the Pink in Our Salmon Dog Treats

-Although our tinned salmon is naturally a pale pink, by the tine it’s made into dough and treats it’s more of a beige.
-Since I had the nickname stinky pinky for these treats on the brain whilst baking, I added some beetroot powder to the mixture to pep up the pink.
+Although our tinned salmon is naturally a pale pink, when it’s made into treat dough it becomes kind of pinkish beige.
+While mixing up this stinky pink salmon dough, I had the nickname stinky pinky for these treats on the brain.
+So I added some beetroot powder to the dough mixture to pep up the natural pink colouring.
 Totally optional, of course!
 See our dog treat tinting post for other ideas and tips.
-Being pink, I couldn’t help making a few big (stink-iliciously smelly) love hearts along with my mini circles.
+Being pink, I couldn’t help making a few big (stink-iliciously smelly) love heart dog treat along with my mini circles.
+Smell the love, furfriends!

 Easy Homemade High Value Salmon Dog Treats